top of page

 As an Intimacy Coordinator, Rebecca works with production and with the director to ensure actors feel safe, the vision is fulfilled, and filming is efficient the day of shooting scenes involving nudity and simulated sex.
 She advocates for actors, works to make sure all union and legal protocols are in place, and actors have a full understanding of consent and boundaries.
 Rebecca is also available to assist with choreography if requested.

-Speaking Engagements
+press and Speaking Engagements

 Consulting